Fabian Ware: Graves Registration Commission

 When Will Gladstone, a Member of Parliament and the grandson of former Prime Minister William Ewart Gladstone, was killed in action near Laventie on 13 April 1915, his family attempted to have the body exhumed and returned to England.
-Despite a ban on exhumations established by French General Joseph, his family received special permission to take the body and bury it in Hawarden, Wales.
+Despite a ban on exhumations established by French General Joseph Joffre, his family received special permission to take the body and bury it in Hawarden, Wales.
 In response, with Ware's influence a ban on future exhumations was established.
 To facilitate ease of remembrance, Ware hoped burials would be in relatively centralised cemeteries and worked against isolated burials occurring.

 On 10 September 1915 he was appointed a chevalier of the French Legion of Honour.
 The GRC had registered over 31,000 graves by October 1915 and 50,000 by May 1916.
 As the war continued, Ware and others became concerned about the fate of the graves in the post-war period.
 Following a suggestion by the British Army, the government created the National Committee for the Care of Soldiers' Graves in January 1916, with Edward, Prince of Wales agreeing to serve as president and Ware as a member.
 Ware was promoted to temporary lieutenant colonel on 11 February 1916 as a result of his increasing responsibility over grave-related matters as the war expanded to more fronts.

 Directorate of Graves Registration and Enquiries

 Ware competed with Sir Alfred Mond, the First Commissioner of Works, for responsibility over the graveyards.
 The Department of Works had managed war graves during previous British conflicts, and Mond wanted a share in managing graves from the First World War.
 Ware felt the scale of the war was so unprecedented a new organisation was needed to care for the graves and wanted to keep Mond out of the work.
 Though the feud continued into the 1930s, Ware's Commission was ensured priority when the GRC was formally integrated into the Army in May 1916 as the Directorate of Graves Registration and Enquiries (DGRE).

 Representatives from various relevant government departments were included and in September 1916 representatives from the dominions of the British Empire were included.
 Ware was made director of Graves Registration and Enquiries at the War Office on 15 May 1916, a post he held until the end of the war.
 That month he began working in London at Winchester House, St James's Square.

 The move to London was in part because it was easier to develop photographs and women could work as clerks.
-It also became necessary as the DGRE expanded operations to areas outside of France and Belgium.
+It also became necessary as the DGRE expanded operations to areas outside France and Belgium.
 Only one-fifth of the typists Ware had requested initially arrived, but his staff eventually grew to around 700.
 The DGRE had expanded to include an Italian and an Eastern section; the latter included Salonika, Egypt, and Mesopotamia.
 Ware was soon given the nickname 'Lord Wargraves', reflecting his heavy involvement in grave-matters.